Home » Soup Recipes » Chicken Pastina Soup

 • Pastina soup with egg – When the pastina is cooked, remove the saucepan from the heat and stir in a beaten egg and a spoonful of butter with the parmesan cheese.

-• Pastina soup with veggies – cook a handful of chopped baby spinach, frozen peas or a finely diced zucchini in the chicken broth just before adding the pastina.
+• Pastina soup with veggies – cook a handful of chopped baby spinach, frozen peas, or finely diced zucchini in the chicken broth just before adding the pastina.

 • Slow Cooker – put all the ingredients for the chicken broth into your slow cooker and cook on low for 6 hours.
 I have a large slow cooker so I’ll double the ingredients for the chicken broth and make extra to freeze.